Bishop Fleming Privacy Notice

 Your duty to inform us of changes

 It is important that the personal data we hold about you is accurate and current.
-Should your personal information change, please notify us of any changes of which we need to be made aware by contacting us by emailing firstname.lastname@example.org or writing to the above address.
+Should your personal information change, please notify us of any changes of which we need to be made aware by contacting your relationship contact or by emailing firstname.lastname@example.org.

 Your rights in connection with personal data